Stay connected with the Samuel Field Y e-newsletter.

 SCHOOL HOLIDAY PROGRAM We provide children having developmental disabilities with an exciting assortment of trips to places of interest on most school holidays and vacations throughout the year.
 Interview required.
 Contact Robin Topol, ext.
 259. RTopol@sfy.org

 SUMMER CAMP Our day camps specialize in serving children 5-21 who have developmental disabilities.
 Younger campers enjoy center-based summer camp programs at the Y's Little Neck site while older campers have the adventure of full day summer camp experiences at the Henry Kaufmann Campgrounds.
-Register for the 2010 Summer Season NOW!
 For more information please contact Robin Topol, ext.
 259. RTopol@sfy.org

 SUMMER RESPITE PROGRAM This youth summer camp program serves children with autism and other similar disabilities ages 5 - 21.
 Children participate in an array of educational, recreational and socialization activities following their summer school program.
 Day camp activities are designed and implemented by professional educators and clinicians.
 The summer program is offered 2:30 - 5 PM daily.
 At the end of each program day, participants receive mini-bus transportation home.
 At summer school's end, a one-week, full day respite program is offered to day camp program participants.This program is made possible by a grant from New York State OMRDD-Queens DDSO.
-Contact , Co-Director, 718-352-4157, or 718-423-6111 (Bay Terrace Center)
+Contact Amanda Smith at 718-423-6111 (Bay Terrace Center)

 WEEKDAY RECREATION PROGRAM FOR PRE-SCHOOL CHILDREN WITH DISABILITIES This day program serves children 3-6 years of age that have developmental disabilities and their families.
-The year-round program includes twice weekly recreation programs that feature an adaptive physical education followed by a professionally facilitated play experience.
+The year-round program, which is also a special Summer program offering Pool Parties and and opportunities to swim and play, includes twice weekly recreation programs that feature an adaptive physical education followed by a professionally facilitated play experience.
 We provide special activities for siblings and supportive assistance for parents.
-Call Amanda Smith at (718) 225-6750 ext.
-262
+Call Amanda Smith at (718) 423-6111 ext.
+242 for more information.

 Programs for Children with Learning Differences: